 We can also conclude that it is very likely that reduced whale populations and the subsequent lack of whale carcasses had a considerable impact on the shark’s survival, as it would have directly affected the number of breeding adults and drastically reduced its numbers.
 This was, in all likelihood, the primary contributing factor that ultimately resulted in Megalodon’s demise; it simply got so huge that the inherent limits of its cartilaginous skeleton forced it into a vulture-like role.
 With no carcasses to feed on, the giant sharks simply starved to death.

-Lastly, and regardless of how eminently logical my theory is, there will invariably be members of the paleontological community who will scoff at it.
-I imagine they must find it annoying that a layman with no “crust” (even one who is a best-selling paleofiction author) can come up with ideas that they haven’t.
-It’s not the first time, and it certainly won’t be the last.
+Lastly, and regardless of how eminently logical my theory is, there will invariably be members of the paleontological community who will dismiss it out of hand.
+I guess some people find it hard to believe that a “layman” – even a passionate rockhound like myself, with decades of experience – with no “crust” can come up with ideas that they haven’t.
+That’s rather short-sighted.
 As it turns out, you don’t need to cram your brain with commercially useless bits of information to recognize the obvious.
-But in the interest of amiability, let me throw a little freestyle rap their way:
+But in the interest of amiability, let me throw a little freestyle rap said individuals’ way:

 “You think ‘cause you can name a few bones and stones that only you know wrong from right.

 But you can stroke them bones ‘till the cows come home, because you don’t know coprolite!” 😉

 Thanks for stopping by.
 If you’d like to get updates on other exciting articles and posts, please be sure to register for the Kronos Rising monthly newsletter on the home page of the site.